7 Ways to Raise Emotionally Resilient, Healthy Kids (what I'd say to my younger self)

 Outdoor play has even been shown to lower ADHD symptoms and anxiety.

 Parenting takeaway: Brain development depends on physical movement.
-Let your kids move - it's often the fastest fix for cranky kids.
+Let your kids move.

 6. Stress is Biological (and Everyday Inputs Matter)